 There is one thing I struggle with that I’m hoping you can help me solve… I find that I hold on to things so I don’t waste them.

 For example, I have Windex spray and other cleaning products that I rarely use.
 It is still good, but I don’t want just to throw it away.
 I don’t know where to donate opened things like that though, and it feels ridiculously wasteful just to throw them away to create room.

 I find the same in some food things.
-I might buy something for a new recipe and then find out we don’t like that recipe, and I am stuck with opened food that I won’t use.
+I might buy something for a new recipe and then find out we don’t like that recipe, and I am stuck with open food that I won’t use.

 I would love any tips you have.

-That said, I have often struggled with these same issues — specifically cleaning products, food items, and personal hygiene products.
+I have often struggled with these same issues — specifically cleaning products, food items, and personal hygiene products.

 I don’t have a perfect system by any means, but here’s how I deal with those 3 categories.

 Over the past 15 years, I have drastically scaled back on the number of store-bought cleaning products I use.

 I’m to the point where I make the majority of my own cleaners — which is really nice for our budget, for storage space, and for our health too!

 I do keep toilet bowl cleaner and sanitizing wipes in each bathroom, but the rest of the cleaning supplies are now in our half bath… and I just make more whenever we run out.